 Impact & Accomplishments

 GFWC is distinguished from other service organizations by the breadth of our outreach.
-Our community service programs span all areas of the lives of our members, their families, and communities: arts, conservation, education, home life, public issues, and international outreach.
+Our community service programs span all areas of the lives of our members, their families, and communities: arts and culture, civic engagement and outreach, education and libraries, environment, and health and wellness.

 GFWC has earned a reputation as a powerful force in the fight against domestic violence.
 GFWC was recognized on the floor of the United States Senate as “a gem among our midst” by then-Senator Joseph Biden (Del.) for our work in bringing hope to victims and survivors of domestic violence and abuse, and our early support for the Violence Against Women Act.